-Non-executive Director | Director from 1 January 2020
+Non-executive Director | Director since 2020 (2.5 years)

-Ms Stubbs was appointed to the Board on 1 January 2020.
+Ms Stubbs was appointed to the Board in January 2020.

 She has valuable operational experience in property leasing, sales and marketing, strategy and new product development having spent more than 25 years in senior sales and marketing roles in the media and property sectors.